FCOO/leaflet-popup-extensions/README.md

 ## Description
-Extensions to leaflet popup: Dynamic contents, update on map-events, resizeable
+Extensions to leaflet popup: Dynamic contents, update on map-events, resizeable, header, and buttons

 ## Installation